-Mr. Lynn has also published several articles concerning liability and damage issues in securities litigations in the New York Law Journal and The National Law Journal and two articles relating to real estate litigation in the New York Law Journal.
+Michael has also published several articles concerning liability and damage issues in securities litigations in the New York Law Journal and The National Law Journal, as well as two articles relating to real estate litigation in the New York Law Journal.
 His law review article published in 1982 concerning the use of the “fraud on the market” presumption in securities fraud cases was cited by the United States Supreme Court with approval in Basic v.
 Levinson, Inc., 485 U.S. 224 (1988).

 - Trial counsel to the Official Committee of Unsecured Creditors for Color Tile against Investcorp, the controlling shareholder of Color Tile, for various breaches of fiduciary duty, causing Color Tile to make an acquisition at an unfair price and causing its bankruptcy.
-The lawsuit also included as defendants, Investcorp's affiliated financial advisor, certain Investcorp officers who were members of Color Tile's Board, and Investcorp's auditors.
 The lawsuit resulted in a very favorable settlement four days before a jury trial was scheduled to begin.

-- Trial counsel to Legal Representative for Future Claimants in the Owens Corning bankruptcy in a four-week trial concerning substantive consolidation and elimination of upstream guarantees of bank debt and a two-week trial estimating Owens Corning’s present and future asbestos liability.
+- Trial counsel to Legal Representative for Future Claimants in the Owens Corning bankruptcy, which involved a four-week trial concerning substantive consolidation and elimination of upstream guarantees of bank debt, and a two-week trial estimating Owens Corning’s present and future asbestos liability.
 Successful in obtaining an approximate $7 billion estimation of liability.